michaelcheny/Javascript-project/gameFrontend/public/README.md

 # Floppy Drop

-This Single Page Application is my JavaScript project for Flatiron School.
-It is a browser based game, build using Javascript, HTML (canvas), and CSS in the frontend, and Rails as an API for the backend.
+This is a Single Page Application - a browser based game, build using Javascript, HTML (canvas) and CSS in the frontend, and Rails as an API for the backend.
 This app took inspiration from [Easy Money Snake](http://easymoneysnake.com/) and [Flappy Bird](https://flappybird.io/).
-It is a basketball themed game where player controls James Harden left and right, and collides with other objects falling down from the top of the game canvas.
+It is a basketball themed game where the player picks a character and controls it left and right to collide with objects falling down from the top of the game canvas.
 If you collide with a player playing defence, you get +100 points, if you collide with a player taking a charge, you lose a life, if you collide with the referee, you get +500 points and get an extra life.
-Since referees provide the most help to Harden (you), their spawns are rare.
-Disclaimer: This app is not a diss at James Harden.
+Since referees provide the most help to you, their spawns are rare.
+Disclaimer: This game is just poking fun at basketball players that "flop".

 [Imgur](https://imgur.com/37qaafC)